 BB-PPDR services can be provided by means of three infrastructure models; through mobile broadband networks dedicated to providing service to BB-PPDR users to meet their specific requirements, through commercial mobile networks providing both PPDR and commercial service or through hybrid solutions with partly dedicated and partly commercial network infrastructure.

-ECC Report 218 [8] also covers the band 410-430 MHz which is not covered by this ECC Decision.
-The band 410-430 MHz has been excluded due to the incompleteness of the technical studies in support of that band for BB-PPDR.
-Additionally, at the current time, there is a lack of corresponding standardisation activities for BB-PPDR in this band in 3GPP, ETSI and other international organisations.
-In addition, ECC Report 240 [1] identified sharing difficulties with radiolocation systems that are deployed and protected at a national level since the required protection zones can reach hundreds of kilometres.
-The studies indicate that exclusion zones of more than 400 km would be required in order to ensure compatibility with radar systems operating in 420-430 MHz.
-Furthermore, generic compatibility calculations for BB-PPDR activity in the 410-430MHz band and radio astronomy stations operating in the 406.1-410 MHz band have shown that physical separation of up to 90 km is required between BB-PPDR base stations and the radio astronomy stations to achieve compatibility.
-Separation distances of about 50 km are needed between the BB-PPDR user equipment and the radio astronomy stations.
-Whilst recognising the current state of the compatibility analysis available, which means it is not possible to include the band 410 – 430 MHz into the current iteration of this ECC Decision, studies are currently continuing and where agreed in ECC this could lead to a subsequent revision of this ECC Decision accordingly.
+ECC Report 218 [8] also covers the band 410-430 MHz which is added to this ECC Decision by the amendment of this Decision in 2019, following the studies set out in ECC Report 283 [23].

 BACKGROUND

 The ECC identified in its strategic plan in 2015 PPDR as a major topic for the next five years: “The spectrum needs for Public Protection and Disaster Relief have been raised during the last few years and ECC is investigating various solutions to meet such requirements.
-In particular, the safety and security community needs access to wideband and broadband services such as video, and has specific requirements in terms of priority, availability or security.
+In particular, the safety and security co7mmunity needs access to wideband and broadband services such as video, and has specific requirements in terms of priority, availability or security.
 Adequate levels of harmonisation will require a long term effort from the ECC and relevant CEPT administrations at national level.
 The ECC shall seek an appropriate response to spectrum requirement and harmonisation needs for PPDR”.

 The growing needs for voluminous high-speed data such as live video feeds and images in PPDR scenarios drive the development of Broadband PPDR radio systems.
 The PPDR user community has stated that BB-PPDR, from a technical standard point of view, wants to be part of the global LTE ecosystem because of several advantages including for example, a wider choice of terminals, potentially lower costs for chipsets and duplex filters, benefits derived from economies of scale achieved in commercial networks and the commitment to develop mission critical capabilities into the standard.
 In addition, it will benefit from roaming over commercial networks, whereby end user radio terminal equipment can obtain mobile communication services under the coverage of another radio communication network (the “visited network”).
 ETSI TR 102 022 [6] anticipates that LTE technology and its further evolutions will be able to address the needs of BB-PPDR.